Maksym Berezin: Political career

 Berezin was a candidate in the 2016 by-elections, participating as a member of the European Party of Ukraine in Ukraine's 151st electoral district.
 He won 0.86% of the vote, compared to the winner, Ruslan Bogdan, who gathered 21.64% of the vote.
 During the 2019 Ukrainian presidential election Berezin was part of the campaign staff of Volodymyr Zelenskyy.
 Zelenskyy won the election with 74.96% of the vote in the second round.

 Berezin again ran to represent the district in the 2019 Ukrainian presidential election, this time as part of Zelenskyy's Servant of the People party.
 This time, he was successfully elected with 47.44% of the vote, ahead of Bogdan's 15.58%.

 In the Verkhovna Rada (parliament of Ukraine) Berezin is a member of the National Security, Defence, and Intelligence Committee.
 He is described by anti-corruption non-governmental organisation Chesno as part of a group of Servant of the People deputies closely connected to oligarch Ihor Kolomoyskyi.
 Berezin voted for the legalisation of medical cannabis, as well as for banning the Ukrainian Orthodox Church (Moscow Patriarchate).
 He supported Draft Law 5655, which Chesno criticises as placing reconstruction following the Russian invasion of Ukraine in control of property developers rather than citizens in general.

-Anti-corruption media portal Antikor has criticised Berezin for his closeness to Kremenchuk mayor Vitalii Maletskyi, who has been involved in several corruption scandals.